htmlacademy/console.js/Readme.md

 * `maxFieldsToExpand` — max length respectively.
 Default: `Positive infinity`.
 * `exclude` — array of view types that don't need to be expanded inside that root view type.
 * `showGetters` — specifies if `get` and `set` functions will be showed in expanded object body.
 Default: `true`.
+* `showMethodBodyOnly` — if function is a method of any type of object — shows only body of this function (in opened object)

 Specific properties for `array`:
 * `countEntriesWithoutKeys` — usefull only if `maxFieldsInHead` given.
 Specifies if indexed properties should be counted in preview (head).
 Default: `false`.